 We have identified six key areas of learning these are Maths, English, PSHE, Physical, Creativity, and Our world.
 These are further explained here.
 We strongly believe in contextualised learning and taught curriculum is enhanced by a range of opportunities in and out of school.

 The principles of Fundamental British Values are focused on across all curriculum areas.

 The curriculum is delivered in a variety of ways

 When pupils move on from very early stages of development, they will follow the semi-formal learning pathway.
 This curriculum is based on a range of curriculum areas, interventions and specialist programmes.
 It continues to offer a pupil centred approach and an opportunity to develop current skills and explore next steps in learning.
 This approach is based on a text which regularly changes.
 This encourages a contextualised and creative approach to learning.
-As these pupils move through school, they follow the Life and Living skills accreditation pathway.
+As these pupils move through school, they follow the Life and Living Skills accreditation pathway.

 For our formal learners in the secondary department we offer a subject specific curriculum.
-These pupils are taught by subject specialist teachers and transition to different rooms within the school.
+These pupils are taught by some subject specialist teachers and transition to different rooms within the school.
 There remains a strong focus on personal development and independence skills.

 As these pupils move through school, they will follow a more formal accreditation pathway which includes Entry Level and Functional skills.

 In the primary department classes are organised by age, ability level and learning style.